Connect with us

 However, the facilities haven’t gotten that money yet.

-In order to it, they have to submit receipts for expenditures associated with creating the burn centers.
+In order to receive it, they have to submit receipts for expenditures associated with creating the burn centers.
 Once those are approved, the facilities will be reimbursed.

 Neither facility answered questions about what the money will specifically go toward, or if the money will be enough to single-handedly fund each burn center.